 (e) The officer or authorized person who serves or attempts to serve a citation must sign the return.
 If the return is signed by a person other than a sheriff, constable, or the clerk of the court, the return must either be verified or be signed under penalty of perjury.
-A return signed under penalty of perjury must contain the statement below in subsequently the following form:
+A return signed under penalty of perjury must contain the statement below in substantially the following form:

-"My name i s (Fi rst)
+"My nam e is (First)

-(Middle) (Last) , my date of birth
+, my date of birth is

-is,
+, and my address is

-(Street)
+(Street) , (State), (Zip

-(Zip Code), and (C Country).
-I d eclare under

-penalty of perju ary that th e foregoing is true and
+).
+I declare under penalty of

-correct.
-Execut ed in Cour nty, State of
+rue and correct.
+Executed in

+County, State of , on the

-, on t he day of
+day of (Month), (Year).

-(Mon ıth), (Year).

-- Dec clarant